Nuggets beat Hawks behind Jokic’s career-high 47 points

 TIP-INS

 Nuggets: Murray and Barton both returned after overcoming minor injuries that caused them to leave in the third.
 Murray, who finished with 16 points after scoring a season-high 39 at Washington, knelt down before slowly walking off the floor after getting tangled up on Len’s hard screen.
-Barton’s right knee knocked against De’Andre Hunter’s knee early in the third. … Murray missed a free throw in the third, ending a streak of 37 straight makes from the foul line. … It was Barton’s 29th birthday. … Denver outrebounded the Hawks 40-34 and has won 12 straight and 17 of 19 when leading on the boards. … The Nuggets are 7-4 in games decided by 10 points or less.
+Barton’s right knee knocked against De’Andre Hunter’s knee early in the third. … Murray missed a free throw in the third, ending a streak of 37 straight makes from the foul line. … It was Barton’s 29th birthday. … Denver outrebounded the Hawks 40-34 and has won 12 straight and 17 of 19 when leading on the boards. … The Nuggets are 7-4 in games decided by 10 points or fewer.

-Hawks: F Vince Carter, a 42-year-old in his final season, jumped in the lane to block Gary Harris’ dunk attempt out of bounds midway through the fourth. … F Jabari Parker, the team’s third-leading scorer, missed his fourth straight game with a right shoulder impingement.
+Hawks: Young made a dazzling move early in the fourth, faking a behind-the-back pass as he was driving past Morris and Porter to dribble the ball between his legs before making a right-handed layup. … F Vince Carter, a 42-year-old in his final season, jumped in the lane to block Gary Harris’ dunk attempt out of bounds midway through the fourth. … F Jabari Parker, the team’s third-leading scorer, missed his fourth straight game with a right shoulder impingement.

 MORE JOKIC